EngMod2T

 The exhaust system can be modelled as straight pipes or tuned pipes.
 The figure shows three of the tuned pipe options available for an I4 engine.

-As part of the pre-processor, Dat2T, there is a utility to verify the design:
+Also part of the pre-processor, Dat2T, there is a utility to verify the Specific Time Area (STA) design:

 To use a compressor map as part of the simulation it has to be extrapolated into the surge region and to the negative (reverse) flow region.
 The following is an example of such a digitized and extrapolated map: